 » Literature cited: follow Transactions of the American Fisheries Society format

-D) Three letters of recommendation: One must be from the applicant’s major advisor and one must be from an AFS member.
-Each letter should address 1) the applicants promise as a fisheries scientist, 2) the potential of the applicant to complete their proposed work and 3) significance of the applicants proposed research to the advancement of fisheries science.
-If those writing letters prefer- they may email letters separately to the address below, but they must be received by the deadline and should contain the applicants name along with J F. Allen Scholarship in the subject heading.
+- Three letters of recommendation: One must be from the applicant’s major advisor and one must be from an AFS member.
+Each letter should address 1) the applicant’s promise as a fisheries scientist, 2) the potential of the applicant to complete their proposed work and 3) significance of the applicant’s proposed research to the advancement of fisheries science.
+Each letter must not exceed 600 words.
+If those writing letters prefer- they may email letters separately to the address below, but they must be received by the deadline and should contain the applicant’s name along with J. F. Allen Scholarship in the subject heading.
 Please include in the nomination letter, the nominee’s title and full contact information (i.e. address, e-mail, phone, etc.) to complete the package.
+We encourage letter writers to review these resources on avoiding bias in letters of recommendation prior to finalizing their letters.

 Please contact the Committee Chair if you have any questions.
-Send electronic applications and recommendations (preferably in one mailing), to be received until April 1, 2017, to:
+Send electronic applications and recommendations (preferably in one mailing), to be received April 1, 2023, to:

 Subject: J Frances Allen Scholarship